zhufucdev/EdgeRemover/README.md

 # EdgeRemover
-Give you the freedom to choose aside from MicroSoft Edge.
+Give you the freedom to choose aside from Microsoft Edge.

 ## Usage
 1. Download from the release tab